How to Travel Overland in South America

 About the Roads

 Road conditions vary drastically between countries and regions.
-In general, South America is dissected by a good system of highways, which, although often in bad repair, function as vital arteries for the transportation of goods and passengers.
+In general, South America is connected by a good system of highways, which, although often in bad repair, function as vital arteries for the transportation of goods and passengers.
 The locals are accustomed to the regional road conditions and regularly travel on roads that most travelers from North America and Europe would consider unsafe and dangerous.
 The more developed countries have a modern highway system that connects all major cities, but divided highways are rare, and most major highways are just paved two-lane roads.

 South America by Bus

-In remote areas, on the other hand, you might find yourself traveling on a dirt road in the back of a large pickup truck, sitting on a wooden bench crowded with local passengers and surrounded by barrels of smelly diesel fuel.
+In remote areas, on the other hand, you might find yourself traveling on a dirt road in the back of a large pickup truck, sitting on a wooden bench crowded with local passengers, and surrounded by barrels of smelly diesel fuel.
 The unpredictability of road travel in South America makes it both an adventure and a challenge.
 I remember some years back that I could not book a flight from the Bolivian Amazon to the capital La Paz.
-I went to the local bus company, and they showed me a nice photo album of brightly painted beautiful busses that would make the trip to La Paz, some 10,000 feet up the Andes, in about 48 hours.
+I went to the local bus company, and they showed me a nice album of brightly painted and beautiful buses that would make the trip to La Paz, some 10,000 feet up the Andes, in about 48 hours.
 Pleased with the pictures of the new buses I was shown, my girlfriend and I bought the last two available seats.
-When we boarded the neatly painted bus however, we quickly realized that the interior did not reflect its external appearance.
+When we boarded the neatly painted bus and quickly realized that the interior did not reflect its external appearance.
 Windows were cracked or did not open; there was no air conditioning, and the seats were worn out with the backrests immovable or often entirely broken.
 However, we already had purchased the tickets, and after watching our backpacks being strapped onto the roof rack and covered with a large tarp, we embarked on our journey.
 And a journey it was, or rather more like an Odyssey.
 The bus experienced numerous breakdowns and delays, and the trip took four days instead of two.
-The road up the Andes to La Paz often narrowed to a one-lane dirt road, and the many hairpin turns made it impossible to spot oncoming traffic.
+The road up the Andes to La Paz often narrowed to a one-lane dirt road, and the many hairpin turns made it seemingly impossible to spot oncoming traffic.
+But we arrived.

 South America by Train